 The effect of seed failure depends on their placement strategy.
 Random placement would be more statistically robust in the face of seed failure.
 Other placement strategies would be more fragile.
-In these regimes, sensors have to recognize that seeds have failed to then exclude them from multilateration 2 .
+In these regimes, sensors have to recognize that seeds have failed to then exclude them from multilateration perhaps using active monitoring of neighbors' aliveness to produce active gradients.

-Our algorithm can tolerate a certain amount of random radio failure, because there are multiple redundant paths from seeds to sensors and therefore distance estimates are repeated many times.
+Our algorithm can tolerate a certain amount of message loss, because there are multiple redundant paths from seeds to sensors and therefore distance estimates are repeated many times.
 In general, the error caused by occasional message loss is unlikely to be anywhere close to the error caused by the random distribution of sensors.